Quick info

 Divide clumps

 In March or April, when you see the first signs of new growth, you can divide large healthy plants.
-Cut the crown into four or five pieces, each with at least one growth bud and plenty of roots.
+Cut the crown into four or five pieces, each with at least one growth and plenty of roots.

 Take basal cuttings

-When new shoots sprout from the crown in spring, cut off a vigorous, robust shoot right at the base, as close to the crown as possible.
+- When new shoots sprout from the crown in spring, cut off a vigorous, robust shoot right at the base, as close to the crown as possible.

-Pot it up into sandy cuttings compost.
+- Pot it up into sandy, peat-free compost.

-Place in a propagator until well rooted.
+- Place in a propagator until well rooted.

 For more on all kinds of propagation techniques, see our guide to propagation.

-Damp conditions and poor ventilation can lead to fungal diseases and rot, including botrytis (grey mould), powdery mildew, crown rot and root rot.
+Damp conditions and poor can lead to fungal diseases and rot, including botrytis (grey mould), powdery mildew, crown rot and root rot.

 To deter these: